MohamedRama/Colibri_tech_test/README.md

 Django application for HR system that returns JSON data.
 Data used is from the MOCK_DATA.json file provided with the test.
+Used SQLite database for holding the data.
 * Operations on employees APIs:
     - read all (with ordering, filters & pagination as parameters): employee_all function view, http://127.0.0.1:8000/employee/all:
         - django-filters for filtering the dataset results, usage examples: